jvidalallende/random-stuff/docker-knowledge-share/README.md

 instructions given will be based on an Ubuntu 16.04 host.
 However, it should not be difficult to adapt the commands to those on your host.

 1. Install Git, Vagrant, and a Virtualbox on your host

 2. Clone this repository to your local machine

     user@host ~> git clone https://github.com/jvidalallende/random-stuff

 3. Get into the *random-stuff/docker-knowledge-share* folder

     user@host ~> cd random-stuff/docker-knowledge-share

 4. Spin up the VM using vagrant

     user@host ~/random-stuff/docker-knowledge-share> vagrant up

- 5. Once vagrant finishes setting up and provisioning the VM, get into it:
+5.Once vagrant finishes setting up and provisioning the VM, get into it:

     user@host ~/random-stuff/docker-knowledge-share> vagrant ssh

 6. You should see that the prompt has changed.
 You are now ready to go!
 Type the following command to verify that docker is correctly installed:

     ubuntu@ubuntu-xenial:~$ docker info